-Kinderegg learning program at ViteMeir in collaboration with teacher training (HVL)
+Kinderegg learning program at ViteMeir in collaboration with teacher education (HVL)

 ViteMeir is testing a new learning program in anatomy together with student teachers from Western Norway University of Applied Sciences (HVL).
-40 pupils from Luster ungdomsskule will dissect the heart and lungs of pigs, and the student teachers will contribute to the implementation.
-The learning program is a collaboration with Luster municipality and the teacher education program at HVL.
+40 pupils from Luster secondary school will dissect the heart and lungs of a pig, and the student teachers are helping to implement the project.
+The learning program is a collaboration with Luster municipality and the teacher training program at HVL.

--"This is a real science center children's egg," says Åse Neraas, head of communication at ViteMeir.
+"This is a real science center nest egg," says Åse Neraas, Head of Communication at ViteMeir.

 Testing of learning programs that can become a permanent offering

-Anatomy with dissection has so far not been an offer from ViteMeir.
-Now, in collaboration with the university college and Luster municipality, they will test a new learning program that uses dissection of pigs to learn about anatomy and how the body works.
-First, the educators at ViteMeir will conduct a dissection session for student teachers.
-This gives them experience of the methodology and pedagogy used.
+Anatomy with dissection has not yet been offered by ViteMeir.
+Now, in collaboration with the university college and Luster Municipality, they will be testing a new learning program that uses pig dissection to learn about anatomy and how the body works.
+First, the facilitators at ViteMeir will conduct a dissection session for student teachers.
+This will give them experience of the methodology and pedagogy used.
 Afterwards, the students themselves will contribute to the teaching of secondary school pupils.
-In this way, the students get to experience how teaching with the use of dissection works in practice.
+In this way, the students get to experience how teaching using dissection works in practice.

-- "We've had dissection activities at ViteMeir together with the university college, but this is the first time we're doing it with students.
-This is a real science center children's egg, where the student teachers first get to carry out dissection together with the educators at ViteMeir, before they get to use what they have learned when they themselves will be involved in teaching students.
-In addition, we get to test whether the learning program is suitable as a permanent offer for students.
-This is simply a win-win-win," says Åse Neraas, Head of Communication at ViteMeir.
+- We have had dissection activities at ViteMeir together with the university college, but this is the first time we are doing it together with students.
+This is a real science center children's egg, where the student teachers first get to carry out dissection together with the presenters at ViteMeir, before they get to use what they have learned when they themselves are involved in teaching students.
+In addition, we get to test whether the learning program is suitable as a permanent offering for students.
+This is simply a win-win-win," says Åse Neraas, communication manager at ViteMeir.

 Nortura provides the pig organs that are used.
 They are also a good sparring partner when it comes to handling the organs.
 Through dissection of these organs, students develop their skills in scientific exploration and increase their interest in biology and anatomy.
 Students are trained to plan, make observations and evaluate the activity.
 They work in groups and must plan and communicate both with each other and through reporting.